-- describe social situations that are difficult for your child,
+- describe social situations that are new or difficult

-- provide suggestions about how to behave, and
+- provide suggestions about what to do in the situation

-- give your child some perspective or understanding on the thoughts, emotions, and behaviours of others.
+- give perspective or understanding on the thoughts, emotions, and behaviours of others

-Any child who is having difficulty in a social situation can benefit from using a Personal Story.
-You can adjust the language, length, content and format to go with the language and developmental level of your child (e.g., using visuals such as photographs, drawings, or other pictures to support the written text).
-Personal Stories can also be recorded on an audio or video tape to help children who learn best in this way.
+Any child can benefit from using a personal story.
+You can adjust the language, length, content and format for the child and situation.
+For example, for younger children you can use visuals such as photographs, drawings, or other pictures to support the written story.
+Incorporating elements of culture and identity into the story will help to add comfort and familiarity.
+Personal stories can also be recorded on an audio or video device to help children who learn best in this way.

 - To prepare your child for new events and experiences

-A Personal Story can help prepare your child for new events by showing him what will happen and what he can do.
-It can also be very helpful in dealing with situations that your child might dislike or fear.
-For example,
+A personal story can help prepare your child for new events or stressful situations by showing them what will happen and what they can do.
+For example: